Nevraxe/Cervo/README.md

  - In a library, you have to set your namespace to `Application/MyModule/Libraries`.
  - The filename requires to be __exactly__ the same as the class name (With correct case).

 A library is simply a singleton class that contains code that is re-used.
-The Cervo `getLibrary()` function handled the singleton part, so you can use your class directly in your tests.
+The Cervo `getLibrary()` function handles the singleton part, so you can use your class directly in your tests.

 ```php
 <?php